Nuitka/Nuitka-website/pages/roadmap.rst

 #################################

 List of things, we are aiming for to be included in that release.

+[ ] Support for Kivy 2.x to work out of the box.

+[ ] Caching for bytecode demoted modules so no optimization needs to be run.

 [ ] Compression of onefile with bootstrap before Python3.5, so far it's there for 3.5 or higher only.